dropbox/AffectedModuleDetector/README.md

  - `logFolder`: A folder to output the log file in
  - `specifiedBranch`: A branch to specify changes against.
 Must be used in combination with configuration `compareFrom = "SpecifiedBranchCommit"`
  - `specifiedRawCommitSha`: A raw commit SHA to specify changes against.
 Must be used in combination with configuration `compareFrom = "SpecifiedRawCommitSha"`
+ - `parentBranch`: A branch to specify as the parent branch for ForkCommit comparison.
+If not provided, ForkCommit will try to detect it automatically.
  - `ignoredFiles`: A set of files that will be filtered out of the list of changed files retrieved by git.
  - `buildAllWhenNoProjectsChanged`: If true, the plugin will build all projects when no projects are considered affected.
  - `compareFrom`: A commit to compare the branch changes against.
 Can be either: